 A sweet, apple crisp like filling and topping makes these apple spice pancakes smell and taste like a cider donut.
 Perfect for a fall breakfast!

-It’s pancake day!
-I don’t usually eat pancakes this often I swear, but I’m kind of playing a little game with myself of how many different seasonal iterations I can come up with.
-We’ve done pumpkin.
-Twice.
-So, this time around I did apples and spice (that really wasn’t meant to rhyme.)
+I don’t usually eat pancakes this often I swear, but I’m kind of playing a little game with myself to see how many different seasonal iterations I can come up with.

-Sweet potato and butternut squash did enter my mind, but in the end I was craving something a bit sweeter.
+Sweet potato and butternut squash did enter my mind but in the end I was craving something a bit sweeter and fruit forward.

 Enjoy your Sunday!